Thursday,26 December 2024

 Head of marketing and communications Manilyn Zara Tobeo spearheads Canadia Bank’s campaigns to support environmental, social and governance (ESG) initiatives, notably through the “Canadia Bank Cares” programme.
 Since its inception, this initiative has provided over 6,000 people in rural areas with financial literacy training, underscoring the bank’s mission to empower underserved communities.
 Tobeo elaborated, “Our engagement with customers goes beyond transactions.
 We aim to support them with resources that empower financial independence.”

-Canadia’s commitment to environmental sustainability includes green financing options and partnerships with environmental organisations, and Royal Government of Cambodia for landmine clearance, recycling projects, and clean up drives.
-These projects are integral to Canadia’s broader ESG framework, aligning the bank’s initiatives with Cambodia’s national development goals as the country balances economic growth with environmental responsibility.
+Canadia’s commitment to environmental sustainability includes green financing options and partnerships with environmental organisations, and Royal Government of Cambodia for landmine clearance, recycling projects and clean-up drives.
+These projects are integral to Canadia Bank’s broader ESG framework, aligning the bank’s initiatives with Cambodia’s national development goals, as the country balances economic growth with environmental responsibility.

 Diverse holdings under CIH and major infrastructure investments